 One of the most exciting points in life for many people is when they are afforded the opportunity to become a citizen of the United States.
 In order to do this, they will have to meet all of the requirements for citizenship and complete the naturalization process.
 There are many benefits to becoming a naturalized citizen of the United States.
 The Law Offices of Christopher T. Howell, Esq. can help you achieve this dream.
-If you need an experienced attorney who can effectively guide you through this process, contact our firm today.
+If you need an experienced immigration attorney who can effectively guide you through the naturalization process, contact our firm today.

 Eligibility requirements for naturalization

-There are a number of different requirements that a prospective citizen of the United States must satisfy.
 Some of these requirements vary depending on the person’s immigration status leading up to this point.
 This is applicable for the continuous residence requirement.
 Permanent residents must have lived in the United States for five years before becoming eligible.
 These individuals must have been physically present in the U.S. for 30 months of the five-year period.
 However, if you have come to the United States as the spouse of a citizen, you will only have to meet a three-year requirement of continuous residency.
-This is also the requirement for members of the U.S. military who are lawful permanent residents.
-These applicants must be able to show that they were in the U.S. for 18 months of the three-year period.
-Another requirement is that the applicants must be able to show that they have good moral character and have a loyalty to the United States.
-Finally, they need to show knowledge of U.S. history, government, and the English language.

 The Naturalization Process